Attachment Theory

 Adult Attachment Interview (AAI)

 Adult Attachment Interview (AAI) is a semi-structured clinical and research tool used to assess an individual’s state of mind regarding attachment experiences.
-Rather than focusing
+Developed to examine

 Affective Forecasting